The three endocrine glands involved in the hypothalamic-pituitary-ovarian axis and the hormones secreted by them are as follows:

 The correct answers can be found below the references.

 1. In a normal ovarian cycle, a sudden increase of which of the following hormone is responsible for the ovulation, under the influence of positive feedback mechanism?

 - Surge in FSH

 - Surge in LH

 - Surge in Progesterone

 - Surge in GnRH from hypothalamus

-2. A 28 years old obese female came for gynecological evaluation to her family doctor.
-She has 88 kg weight, BP: 140/100 mmhg, HR 123/min and RR: 30 /min.
-On ultrasound multiple follicles were seen inside the right ovary.
+2. A 28 year old obese female came for gynecological evaluation to her family doctor.
+She has 88 kg weight, BP: 140/100 mmHg, HR 123/min and RR: 30 /min.
+On ultrasound, multiple follicles were seen inside the right ovary.
 The largest one of these is called: